 4 Ways to Operationalize Your Crisis Management Plan

-In today’s corporate world, most organizations have a business crisis management plan in place.
+In today’s world, most organizations have a business crisis management plan in place.
 However, many of these plans are out of date or not truly actionable, leaving businesses vulnerable to a wide range of threats.

-In a recent Deloitte survey, researchers found that after a crisis more than 70 percent of organizations took up to three years to fully recover their reputation and operations.
+In a Deloitte survey, researchers found that after a crisis more than 70 percent of organizations took up to three years to fully recover their reputation and operations.
 Many of these companies even had a plan in place—but it simply didn’t get the job done.

 Is your current plan operational?
 If a crisis strikes tomorrow, would your stakeholders be prepared to react accordingly to protect themselves and mitigate damage to the company?
 Or would you still be cleaning up the mess three years later?

 If your business crisis management plan is falling short, consider these four key ways to fully operationalize it:

 First and foremost, it’s important to consider how your plan is stored and disseminated to your stakeholders.
 Organizations of all kinds have moved away from the traditional methods of crisis preparedness, which involved hard-copy binders of emergency plans, communication strategies, contact lists and other critical information.